Looking after You

 Focus on your strengths and what is best for you, your family, and your goals.

-An illustration of two young women.
-One is standing on a higher platform looking pleased, and the other is standing on a lower platform, looking dejected.
+Two young women, one is standing on a higher platform looking pleased, and the other is standing on a lower platform, looking dejected.
+Illustration.

 "They had the compassion to be kind to themselves, because as it turns out, we can't practice compassion with other people if we can't treat ourselves kindly."